-Even though challenges with unconditional self acceptance are common, some people have so much difficulty with the above words that they can't even speak them.
+Even though challenges with unconditional self acceptance are common, some people can't even speak the words.

 Why is this?

-Your self concept begins to form from birth and even earlier.
-Along with your inherited genetic make up, what you observed and were told about yourself and your world shaped your beliefs and made you who you are right down to the cellular level.
+Your self concept begins forming at birth and possibly earlier.
+Along with inherited genetic make up, observations about your world and what you were told shaped your beliefs.
+They made you who you are right down to the cellular level.
 Some of us have even been taught that accepting yourself is egotistical and sinful!

-When you 'buy what they are selling', you end up feeling less than good about your life.
+When you 'buy what they are selling', you feel dissatisfied.
 You judge and reject yourself in whole or in part.
 At least to some extent you believe, "I'm not (important, smart, good looking, talented, rich) enough" to be worthy of love and acceptance.

-Sometimes lack of self worth shows up in sneakier ways.
+Sometimes low self worth shows up in sneakier ways.

 For example, you might say, "I'm fighting depression (or cancer)".
 Does that feel like accepting yourself?
 Does it feel peaceful or stressful?
 This can get tricky.
 A statement like this may feel positive at times, perhaps when your body is literally fighting an invading virus.
-(Fighting may mean stress to you so check in with how it feels.)
+At other times it zaps your energy.
+Tune in and check how those words feel for you.

-On the other hand, some conditions such as arthritis and depression are all you.
+On the other hand, some conditions such as arthritis and depression are created internally.
 To fight them means to fight yourself.
 Try an affirmation like this instead, "I'm thankful for what this illness is teaching me about myself and I'm cooperating with my mind and body to get well."

-What if, instead of saying, "I hate my fat thighs," you said, "I am so thankful for how my legs let me walk and go where I want, even though I've put extra weight on them.
-What wonderful legs they are."?
+Instead of saying, "I hate my fat thighs," genuinely say "I appreciate that my legs let me walk and go where I want, even though I've put extra weight on them.
+What wonderful legs they are."

-When you love and accept yourself unconditionally, it is natural to want to take good care of yourself.
-Your decisions and goals will naturally align with what is truly in your best interest.
-You are more likely to follow through with life affirming habits.
-And it certainly feels better than the alternative.
+When you love and accept yourself unconditionally, you are naturally motivated to take good care of yourself.
+Your decisions and goals will align with what is in your best interest.
+And it certainly feels better than beating yourself up with negativity.